- Health Checks

 This test will not be able to detect structural abnormalities such as spina bifida, heart defects and growth problems.

 Your blood will be transported to a UK based Harmony Approved pathology laboratory where they will be analysed and reported.
-Results for your test will be available in 5-7 days.
+Results for your test will be available in 8-12 days due to delays in processing caused by COVID-19.

 The Harmony test results take into account your age, pregnancy gestation and the DNA fraction in the blood sample.
 The results are shown on a report in a graphically format as either "low or high" risk for the different the trisomies.